openstack-infra/system-config/doc/source/activity.rst

 Activity Board
 ##############

-A temporary server hosting the OpenStack Dash and Insights services for various projects metrics.
+A temporary server hosting the OpenContrail Dash and Insights services for various projects metrics.